Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Evaluation

-\lstinline*host_statistic* can hold two different types of structures: \lstinline*vm_ statistics* for virtual memory information and \lstinline*host_load_info* for host's processor load information.
+\lstinline*host_statistic* can hold two different types of structure: \lstinline*vm_ statistics* for virtual memory information and \lstinline*host_load_info* for host processor load information.
 The \lstinline*flavor* keeps track of the type of statistics desired.
 In this way, the functions will treat each \emph{destination} variable differently based on the variable \lstinline*flavor*.
-Implementing the functions in this manner allows the functions to perform different operations based on the parameters passed.
+Implementing the functions in this manner allows them to perform different operations based on the parameters passed.
 The \emph{destination} identifiers are identical since the functions \lstinline*host_statistics* and \lstinline*host_info* follow the same coding conventions and have a similar format.
-Unfortunately, if the developer is not careful to pass the correct match between the type and the \lstinline*flavor* as parameters to functions, it may lead to a crash.
-This is a case where rigorously adhering to a coding convention can cause confusion during development.
+Unfortunately, if the developer is not careful to pass the correct match between the type and the \lstinline*flavor* as parameters to the functions, it may lead to a crash.
+Despite the \emph{source} and \emph{destination} identifiers being meaningful for the context, this is a case where rigorously adhering to a coding convention can cause confusion during development. \\

-A finding has been noticed while analysing the use of similar casts for the component \emph{Mach}.
-Those type conversions are designed for a specific platform, Mac OS.
-According to the developer's comments {[}\citeauthor{problems_kernel_count} \citeyear{problems_kernel_count}{]}, the implementation for this platform caused the most problems to the developers.
-So, they had to build a specific solution for it.
-This is also supported by the fact that those functions are defined in the \emph{Mach} library.
-Even if this conversion pattern can cause confusion, the pattern seems vital for Chromium's execution on Mac OS platform since it was designed for a specific system.